-Whether you're a farmer, landholder, business, state government or local council, you can participate in the Emissions Reduction Fund (ERF).
-The first step is to register your project with us via the Client Portal.
+Whether you're a farmer, landholder, business, state government or local council, you can participate in the ACCU Scheme (formerly known as the Emissions Reduction Fund).
+The first step is to register your project with us via the

 Planning a project to learn more about the process before you apply.

 By running a project, you can earn ACCUs for emissions avoidance or storage of carbon dioxide in vegetation and soil.

 Each ACCU represents one tonne of carbon dioxide equivalent (tCO2-e) greenhouse gas emissions stored or avoided.
 Emission avoidance projects can earn ACCUs for up to 7 years.
 Savanna fire management projects and those that store carbon dioxide can earn ACCUs for up to 25 years.